Claptrack/Configure-Wireguard-on-slave-with-Salt/README.md

 ## Quick walkthrough of the steps

 1. Download files from `/wireguard` and move the files to the correct folder on your master.

 (Steps 2-6 only if using Vagrant and VirtualBox)

 2. Install Vagrant on your master host
 3. Install VirtualBox on your host (virtualbox-7.0 used in this, 7.1 introduced some issues with Vagrant)
 4. Download the Vagrantfile from `/vagrant`and move it to a folder in your home directory
 5. Navigate to the directory with the Vagrantfile and use command `vagrant up`.
 In a few minutes you should have a master and slave.
-6. Connect to your master with command `vagrant ssh master` Continue from here
+6. Connect to your master with command `vagrant ssh master`

+(Continue from here without Vagrant and VirtualBox)

 7. Install salt-master on your master host (VPN peer) and salt-minion on your slave (VPN server)
 8. Apply first state `sudo salt '*' state.apply wg_install`
-9. Apply second state locally (you should have salt-call installed by default at this point) `sudo salt-call --local wg_local `
+9. Apply second state locally (you should have salt-call installed by default at this point) `sudo salt-call --local state.apply wg_local`
+10. Apply third state `sudo salt '*' state.apply wg_last`
+11. At this point you should have a wireguard interface `wg0` running with IPv4 address of 10.8.0.1 assigned to the server and 10.8.0.2 assigned for the peer.

+Disclaimer: The end result is only validated by checking the status of the interface with `sudo wg`.
+There seems to be some issues still with actually being able to connect to the server via the VPN tunnel.

+# Report of the whole process below

 ## Vagrantfile for two virtual hosts